cyclejs-community/cycle-idb/README.md

 # cycle-idb
 A [cyclejs](https://github.com/cyclejs/cyclejs) driver for IndexedDB.
 It uses [idb](https://github.com/jakearchibald/idb) to interface with IndexedDB.
-If you need more details about working with IndexedDB, the [Google Developers Guide](https://developers.google.com/web/ilt/pwa/working-with-indexeddb) is a good place to start.
+If you need more details about how to work with IndexedDB, the [Google Developers Guide](https://developers.google.com/web/ilt/pwa/working-with-indexeddb) is a good place to start.

 **Warning:** this library is in early development phase.
 It hasn't been tested extensively and only provides a subset of the operations available for IndexedDB.
 Use at your own risk.